 Maui sport fishing: a typical day

 Most Maui sport fishing trips leave from Lahaina harbor, a few boats leave from Ma’alaea harbor.
 Following your departure from the dock, the crew will familiarize you with the safety features of the vessel, and explain what their day’s plan of action will be.
 The crew will set the lines first. up to 7 lines can be run at one time on the larger vessels.
 Most will run 6 lines in varying configurations.
 Sometimes they will only run 4-5 lines – that will depend on weather conditions, and the lures the crew decides to run.

 In the case of shared charters, the crew will go over their particular policies for determining fishing ‘order’ (i.e., who gets to reel in the first fish).
 This varies from boat to boat, and from captain to captain.

 On longer Maui sport fishing charters, the vessels will sometimes head towards a FAD (fish aggregation device) / buoy.
-Some of these locations can take over 2 hours to get to, so trying to reach them on a 4-6 hour trip is not usually attempted.
+Some of these locations can take over 2 hours to get to, so trying to reach them on a 4 hour trip is not really feasible.
 The boats will troll on their way to the buoys, and once they arrive they’ll slow down and work the area making repeated passes.
 If they’re lucky enough to chance upon a “bird pile”, a pod of actively feeding dolphin, or floating debris they’ll work that spot first.
 For the record, fishing near dolphin can be a pain in the butt.
 Dolphin have the uncanny ability to strip the fish off your hooks (both bait fish and hooked game fish).